transposit/transposit-js-sdk/docs/react-tutorial.md

 export default App;
 ```

+Restart `npm start`.
 Navigate to _http://localhost:3000/signin_ to test that your router is working.

 ## Configure sign-in